Transmon Architecture for Emission and Detection of Single Microwave Photons: Source and detector operation

-The Fock-vacuum superposition state was routed through the amplifier chain (See Appendix~\ref{sec:measurementsetup} for description of the measurement circuit), demodulated, and averaged over ten~thousand measurements on a digitizer, see Fig.~\ref{fig:fig2}c.
-The time and frequency dependence of an equivalent Fock state wavefunction, produced when $Q_{ds}$ is fully excited during initialization, can be inferred from this averaged measurement~\cite{Eichler2011, Eichler2012, Kannan2023}.
+Unlike a Fock state, a Fock-vacuum superposition wavefunction has a non-zero time averaged amplitude and phase.
+We show the average of ten~thousand measurements post-amplification in Fig.~\ref{fig:fig2}c using the protocol described above.
+The time and frequency dependence of an equivalent Fock state wavefunction, produced when $Q_{ds}$ is instead fully excited during initialization, can be inferred from this averaged measurement~\cite{Eichler2011, Eichler2012, Kannan2023}.

-Figure~\ref{fig:fig2}c shows the real and imaginary voltage components of the emitted wavefunction.
-We do not carefully shape the emitted wavefunction as other works have~\cite{Miyamura2025,Almanakly2025} because the fidelity of photon detection by the mTED is not sensitive to the phase information (see Sec.~\ref{sec:pitch-detect}).
-Instead, we applied $g_{ps}\propto A_s$ with the cosine shape
+We do not carefully shape the emitted wavefunction as other works have~\cite{Miyamura2025,Almanakly2025} because detection only requires that the photon wavefunction have a frequency profile that falls within the mTED's bandwidth (see Sec.~\ref{sec:pitch-detect}).
+To achieve this, we modulated $g_{ps}\propto \tilde{\phi}_{ps}$ with a cosine shape

 for $t-t_0\in (-T/2,T/2)$ (as illustrated in Fig.~\ref{fig:fig2}a).
-We simulated and measured that, with duration $T = 2~\mu\text{s}$, this shape is statistically likely to release a photon into the waveguide.
+We simulated and measured that, with duration $T = 2~\mu\text{s}$, this shape and parametric drive amplitude is statistically likely to release a photon into the waveguide with a narrow frequency profile.

-We measured that $\omega_{ws}$ shifts quadratically with applied $g_{ps}$, plotted in Fig.~\ref{fig:fig2}d, resulting in a non-linear phase evolution in Fig.~\ref{fig:fig2}c.
-The wavefunction phase has a linear slope with time when $g_{ps}$ is constant.
-We fit to the wavefunction in Fig.~\ref{fig:fig2}c using Eq.~\ref{eq:TEDHeff}.
-This simulation incorporates the frequency shift of $Q_{ws}$ in Fig.~\ref{fig:fig2}d and let the amplitude of $g_{ps}$ vary as a free parameter, finding $g_{ps}(t) = 0.472(2)\gamma_s$ at $t = t_0$.
-We also tried allowing the quadratic prefactor of the shift on $\omega_{ws}$ to vary as a free parameter and obtained a result consistent with Fig.~\ref{fig:fig2}d.
+We measured a quadratic shift of $\omega_{ws}$ with applied $g_{ps}$ (Fig.~\ref{fig:fig2}d).
+Note that the phase of the wavefunction amplitude has a linear slope with time when there is no shift.
+Incorporating this frequency shift into Eq.~\ref{eq:TEDHeff} and letting $g_{ps}$ vary as a free parameter we obtain $g_{ps}(t) = 0.472(2)\gamma_s$ at $t = t_0$.
 There are two roughly co-equal origins to the shift.
-First, the off-resonant interaction of the modulating inductive coupling $A_s$ with $Q_{cs}$ induces an ac~Stark shift of $\omega_{ws}$ equivalent to $A_s(t)^2/4(\omega_{ds}-\omega_{cs})$.
+First, the off-resonant interaction of the modulating inductive coupling $\tilde{g}_{Ls}$ with $Q_{cs}$ induces an ac~Stark shift of $\omega_{ws}$ equivalent to $\tilde{g}_{Ls}(t)^2/4(\omega_{ds}-\omega_{cs})$.
 Second, the dispersion of $\omega_{ws}(\phi_{ps})$ has some curvature about most bias points $\bar{\phi}_{ps}$, resulting in some rectification.
+We subsequently fabricated and measured a circuit with substantially larger $g_{Cs}$ and $E_{Jcws}$ that had a shift much smaller than $\gamma_s$ at $g_{ps}\approx \gamma_s/2$.
+In Appendix~\ref{sec:acStark} we discuss some of the nuances involved in choosing these circuit parameters.